16. Recursive Models of Dynamic Linear Economies#

 16.1.4.
 More Details#

-A [HS13] economy consists of lists of matrices that describe peoples’ household technologies, their preferences over consumption services, their production technologies, and their information sets.
+A [Hansen and Sargent, 2013] economy consists of lists of matrices that describe peoples’ household technologies, their preferences over consumption services, their production technologies, and their information sets.

 There are complete markets in history-contingent commodities.